utdata/icj-project-template/README.md

 All **pages** are kept in the `src/njk/` folder.
 Each `.njk` file (including those in a nested folder that don't start with "_") will be processed and become an `.html` file in `docs/`, and therefore a webpage on your website.

 This project includes the example `src/njk/index.njk`, which is the homepage of the website.
-It _extends_ `src/njk/_layouts/base.njk`.
-Using the _block_ and _extend_ features allows you to worry about only main content of the page, as it inherits the nav and other framework from the base layout.
+It _extends_ `src/njk/_templates/base.njk`.
+Using the _block_ and _extend_ features allows you to worry about only main content of the page, as it inherits the nav and other framework from the base template.
 This example includes some loops to build content from the example library and bookstores data, described in detail below.

 To create a new webpage, just add a new file in `src/njk/` with the `.njk` extension.
-You'll want to _extend_ the `_layouts/base.njk` template and put your content inside the `{% block content %}{% endblock %}` block.
+You'll want to _extend_ the `_templates/base.njk` template and put your content inside the `{% block content %}{% endblock %}` block.

 ### Deployment

-This project is designed to bundle the finished website into the `docs` folder, which can then be published anywhere you have a server.
-We use "docs" instead of the more common "public" or "dist" to take advantage of [Github Pages](https://help.github.com/categories/github-pages-basics/) for free hosting of our site.
-As such, the `docs/` folder is also committed to Github.
+This project is designed to bundle the finished website into the `_public` folder, which can then be published anywhere you have a server.
+Unlike some rigs, we commit our `_public` distribution folder to Github to take advantage of [Github Pages](https://help.github.com/categories/github-pages-basics/) for free hosting of our site.

-Review [Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) for specific directions on deployment using the `master/docs` folder.
+Review [Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) for specific directions on deployment using the `master/_public/` folder.

 ## Advanced Nunjucks features